titoBouzout/Tag/readme.md

 "Tag" plugin is a collection of packages about tags, mixed together in an effort to provide a single package with utilities to work with tags.

-Currently provides: "Close tag on slash", "Tag indent" and "Tag Remove"
+Currently provides: "Close tag on slash", "Tag indent or AutoFormat Tags",  "Tag Remove", "Tag Remove Attributes"

 Improvements and more features about tags are welcome on this package.
 Please submit these.